Is Duke as Good As an Ivy League? A Comparison You Won’t Want to Miss!

-At 6:30 in the morning, we left our hotel in Winston Salem to drive 1 ½ hour directly to Duke University, Office of Undergraduate Admissions, 2138 Campus Dr, Durham, NC 27708-9940.
+At 6:30 in the morning, we left our hotel in Winston Salem to drive 1 ½ hours directly to Duke University, Office of Undergraduate Admissions, 2138 Campus Dr, Durham, NC 27708-9940.

 The office was closed, but after a few minutes of wandering around, we stumbled upon a lady who happened to be working in the office.
 She kindly let us in and handed us a folder containing booklets and papers with facts about Duke.

 One thing I did notice was that about half the moms in the room had some sort of designer bags.
 The other half looked very put together and expensive.

-Now I am not saying the only kids at Duke are from rich families, and that you won’t get in or fit in, but I am sure 90% of the parents could pay their child’s entire education if they had gotten in.
+Now I am not saying the only kids at Duke are from rich families and that you won’t get in or fit in, but I am sure 90% of the parents could pay for their child’s entire education if they had gotten in.